Back to Basics: Understanding Real Estate

 | John Burson | Subscribe |

-When considering real estate investing, many people tend to think only of their own homes.
-However, there are many other investment options available in the real estate market that don't necessarily involve owning physical properties.
+When considering real estate investing, many people think only of their homes.
+However, many other investment options in the real estate market don't necessarily involve owning physical properties.
 Over the past half-century, real estate has become an increasingly popular investment vehicle for individual investors.
 Here is a closer look at some of the leading investment options available and why you may want to consider investing in them.

 What is real estate?